 The first paragraph of the Job Spec stated that the appointed officer, in the grade of RO2 (squadron leader), would be responsible to the Commandant of CFS for the coordination of “visits by Royalty and senior overseas military personnel to CFS.”
 The second heading stated that the successful applicant would be responsible to the Station Commander for running visits to the station “by ex-serving members of previous resident squadrons including 617 Squadron, for liaison with the local media, administration of Command sponsored functions eg aerobatic competitions, and involvement in station charities.”
 The third paragraph stated that: “The appointed officer will be responsible to the Red Arrows’ Team Leader for the coordination of visits to the Red Arrows, liaison with the media on all matters concerning Team visits, lectures, celebrity flying, and all media matters concerning aircraft accidents and incidents.”

 That was certainly pretty comprehensive!
 However, before I had time to digest that third job specification properly, I was ushered upstairs into the interview room.
 There were three officers sitting in judgement on me: an officer from CFS HQ whose name now escapes me but who was presumably looking after the Commandant’s interests; Wing Commander John Dyer, who was OC Administrative Wing and was the Station Commander’s representative; and Squadron Leader Tim Miller, Red 1, Leader of the Red Arrows.
 Someone I had fully expected to be a member of the Interview Board in his professional capacity was missing: Keith Ansell, the Command Public Relations Officer.
 Keith was a long-serving professional civil servant employed by what was then called the Government Information Service.
 He had been the Command PRO in Strike Command when one of my short stories was read on the BBC in the 1970s; he had had to get MoD approval for my story to be broadcast.
-My copy of the BBC script of that story is here (opens in a new window).

 I can’t now remember anything more about the interview but three days later I had a letter from the Admin people at Scampton congratulating me, stating that I was ‘the successful candidate’, and asking when I could start.
 There was a form attached to the letter which had to be signed by my current Boss certifying that he was willing to let me go.
 That worried me.
 It had not occurred to me that John McMinn could quite legitimately refuse to release me, especially since there was no obvious replacement for me at Sealand.
 I could not delay any longer and I had to tell my Regional Commandant what I had done behind his back.
 He was indeed very hurt when I told him that I was planning on leaving Sealand, although I got a sneaky feeling that he had already heard through the MoD grapevine.
 How many other people had been talking about me, I wondered?
 He signed the form and I agreed to work a further three months at Sealand so that the MoD system could advertise for, and appoint, a replacement for me.